muntazirabidi/deeplearning_courses/README.md

 # TensorFlow Developer Courses

-This repository contains materials from the DeepLearning.AI, Tensorflow Developer Professional Certificate from Coursera.
+This repository contains materials/notes from the DeepLearning.AI, Tensorflow Developer Professional Certificate from Coursera.
 Following are the courses covered in the certificate.

 # [AI for everyone Course by Andrew NG]([https://github.com/muntazirabidi/deeplearning_courses/tree/main/Introduction%20to%20Tensorflow](https://www.deeplearning.ai/courses/ai-for-everyone/))